Code-Institute-Submissions/Touchdown/README.md

 - The ideal user for Touchdown:
   - Aged 4 +
-  - Wants to play a fun gam
+  - Wants to play a fun game
   - Enjoys Memory Games
   - Likes American Football
   - Wants to improve their memory